julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Nice.
 That’s hot.

 **Josie:**
-Thanks, it’s from a Sappho fragment *[air quotes?]* “that I happened to come across totally naturally” you know, as part of my “authentic research?”
+Thanks, it’s from a Sappho fragment *[air quotes?]* “that I happened to come across” as part of my “authentic research?”

 **Mia:**
 Oh my, what a coincidence!
 (What’s next?
 What does the script say?)